Ashtabula Social Security Disability Lawyer

 Frequently Asked Questions

 It’s natural to have questions about applying for Social Security Disability benefits.
-The SSD attorneys at Heller, Maas, Moro & Magill Co., LPA have compiled a list of the most frequently asked questions below.
+The Ashtabula, OH social security disability lawyers at Heller, Maas, Moro & Magill Co., LPA have compiled a list of the most frequently asked questions below.
 For personalized advice, don’t hesitate to call us for a free consultation.

 Many people confuse Social Security Disability benefits with Supplemental Security Income (SSI).
 While the two federal programs are similar, they have some very distinct differences.
 Social Security disability (SSD) is available to disabled individuals that have accrued a certain number of work credits and paid Social Security taxes on their earnings.
 By contrast, SSI benefits are paid to eligible low-income individuals with disabilities.
 Many people who qualify for SSI have had disabilities since childhood and were never able to work.
 SSI is also available to people over 65 or who have total or partial blindness if they demonstrate a financial need.

-What is the application process for Social Security Disability?
+What is the Application Process for Social Security Disability in Ashtabula, Ohio?

 You have to supply the SSA with extensive medical and personal paperwork when you apply for SSD benefits.
 A lawyer can help you collect and organize the information you need.
 You can apply online or at your local Social Security office.